alexgibs/cfn-annex/README.md

         string: TESTING

-  # The response can be accessed via the Fn::GetAtt function:
+  # The response can be accessed via the Fn::GetAtt function.
+  # Returns 'testing':

-  !GetAtt Lowercase.response # would return 'testing'
+  !GetAtt Lowercase.response
   ```

   [⬆ back to top](#table-of-contents)